certinia/apex-mdapi/README.markdown

 How to create your own MetadataService.cls
 ------------------------------------------

-If you want to repeat what I did on new version of the Metadata WSDL or just want to tweak further component types beyond the ones used in the above examples.
-Here is how I did it...
+**IMPORTANT NOTE:** This library contains a pre-build version of the Metadata API, you only need to follow these steps if the version of the Metadata API you want is not reflected in the repository currently or if you have modified the patcher script to customise it for your own needs.

      - Generating a valid Apex MetadataService class
-          - Edit the WSDL
+          - Download and edit the WSDL
                - Change the Port name from 'Metadata' to 'MetadataPort'
                - As of Summer'13 (API 28) there was a small bug in the CustomField type definition, change the 'type' element definition to include a minOccurs="0" atttribute, as per the other elements in this type.
-          - Attempt to generate Apex from this WSDL
+          - Generate Apex from this WSDL
-               - Give it a better name if you want when prompted, e.g. MetadataService
+               - When prompted give it a name of MetadataServiceImported
-               - In earlier platform releases this would error, as update and delete are reserved words.
-               - It seems this has now been fixed and as of Summer'13 the Metadata API WSDL generates without errors!
-          - Open Eclipse (or your favourite editor)
+               - Verify a MetadataServiceImported class has been created
-               - Open the class
+          - Run the Patch script to generate a new MetadataService class (as a Document)
-               - To be compatible with the samples here, edit the method name update_x to updateMetadata
-               - To be compatible with the samples here, edit the method name delete_x to deleteMetadata
-               - To be compatible with the samples here, edit the method name retrieve_x to retrieve
+               - Ensure you have a Document Folder called MetadataServicePatcher (Developer Name)
+               - Run the following code from execute annoynmous in Developer Console MetadataServicePatcher.patch();
+               - Verify this has created a MetadataServicePatched Document in the abov folder
+          - Update MetadataService.cls
-               - Save the class
+               - Open the MetadataServicePatched Document and copy the code
+               - Paste the code over the current or new MetadataService.cls class (recommend MavensMate for this as the file is some 8000+ lines long)
-          - Update the MetadataServiceText class
+          - Update MetadataServiceTest.cls
-               - Observe the uncovered items (new metadata operations, types added since last release)
-               - Add new code to cover operations and types
                - See this for guidelines http://andyinthecloud.com/2013/05/11/code-coverage-for-wsdl2apex-generated-classes
-     - Making further edits to the Apex code
-          - Modify the end point to be dynamic
-               - public String endpoint_x = URL.getSalesforceBaseUrl().toExternalForm() + '/services/Soap/m/28.0';
-          - Make 'Metadata' inner class 'virtual'
-          - Make 'MetadataWithContent' inner class 'virtual'
-          - Review WSDL for types that extend 'tns:Metadata' and update related Apex classes to also extend Metadata
-          - Review WSDL for types that extend 'tns:MetadataWithContent' and update related Apex classes to also extend MetadataWithContent
+               - Future releases of the patch script may also generate this class

-          - Apply the following to each class that extends Metadata, e.g. for CustomObject Add the following at the top of the class public String type = 'CustomObject';
+**NOTE:** You can review the changes made to the standard Saleforce generated Web Service Apex class for the Metadata API, by reading the comments at the top of the [MetadataServicePatcher.cls](https://github.com/financialforcedev/apex-mdapi/blob/master/apex-mdapi/src/classes/MetadataServicePatcher.cls) class.
-                    public String fullName;
-               Add the following at the top of the private static members private String[] type_att_info = new String[]{'xsi:type'};
-                    private String[] fullName_type_info = new String[]{'fullName','http://www.w3.org/2001/XMLSchema','string','0','1','false'};
-               Add 'fullName' as the first item in the field_order_type_info String array, e.g. private String[] field_order_type_info = new String[]{'fullName', 'actionOverrides' …. 'webLinks'};
-          - Apply the following to each class that extends MetadataWithContent, e.g. for ApexPage Add the following after 'fullName' public String content;
-               Add the following after 'fullName_type_info'
-                    private String[] content_type_info = new String[]{'content','http://www.w3.org/2001/XMLSchema','base64Binary','0','1','false'};
-               Add 'content' after 'fullName' in the field_order_type_info String array, e.g. private String[] field_order_type_info = new String[]{'fullName', 'content', 'apiVersion','description','label','packageVersions'};

 About the Author
 ----------------